-[**7/13/17 Author update: The bias ratio now stands at 44 to zero.
-See end of post for new tally entry in the NASA group.
-I also miscounted that collection earlier, and was short by one number.]
+[**8/31/17 Author update: The bias ratio now stands at 47 to zero.
+See end of post for new tally entries in the IPCC & NASA groups, the latter for Radley Horton’s second appearance.]

 Tom Karl appeared on the NewsHour 7/10 on behalf of the National Oceanic and Atmospheric Administration (NOAA) to describe how “climate change, including human factors, has increased the odds of extreme weather”.
 But what are the odds that his appearance there was among

-300 500 approaching 600 over 620 over 650 other instances where the idea of man-caused global warming was met with not one word of rebuttal from any scientist holding a skeptical viewpoint?
+300 500 approaching 600 over 620 over 670 other instances where the idea of man-caused global warming was met with not one word of rebuttal from any scientist holding a skeptical viewpoint? over 650

 Tuesday July 10th was Tom Karl’s first broadcast appearance on the NewsHour, but he has been quoted previously in a 6/16/09 NewsHour online page saying, “What we would want to have people take away is that climate change is happening now, and it’s actually beginning to affect our lives. … It’s not just happening in the Arctic regions, but it’s beginning to show up in our own backyards.”